wagtail/wagtail/docs/advanced_topics/multi_site_multi_instance_multi_tenancy.md

 Model objects can be linked to a site by placing a foreign key field on the model pointing to the site object.
 A request object can be used to look up the current site.
 This way, content belonging to a specific site can be served.

 User, groups, and permissions can be configured in such a way that content creators can only manage the pages, images, and documents of a specific site.
 Wagtail can have multiple _site objects_ and multiple _page trees_.
 Permissions can be linked to a specific page tree or a subsection thereof.
-Collections are used to categorize images and documents.
+Collections are used to categorise images and documents.
 A collection can be restricted to users who are in a specific group.

 Some projects require content editors to have permissions on specific sites and restrict access to other sites.
 Splitting _all_ content per site and guaranteeing that no content 'leaks' is difficult to realize in a multi-site project.
 If you require full separation of content, then multi-instance might be a better fit...